June 10, 2016

 - Malcolm Johnson (JP Morgan) advises anyone entering CRE to become a go-to person around technology to add value to the company.

-Tags: Acquisition, American Realty Advisors, Apartments, avison young, Broker, condos, creative office, Development, downtown los angeles, Fifield Companies, Financing, Hotel, Hunt Mortgage, Industrial, John Hancock Real Estate, Lease, Mixed-Use, Multifamily, Office, Restaurant, Retail, rexford industrial, the ratkovich company, ucla
+Tags: Acquisition, American Realty Advisors, Apartments, avison young, Broker, Condominium, creative office, Development, downtown los angeles, Fifield Companies, Financing, Hotel, Hunt Mortgage, Industrial, John Hancock Real Estate, Lease, Mixed-Use, Multifamily, Office, Restaurant, Retail, the ratkovich company, ucla